613WePleadTheSecond/ccwnj/instructions.md

 If you see your town listed below the **requirements**, it is listing one of the requirements but specifically addressing how your town wants you submit it

-> Always be safe and make sure you are properly trained, taking a course to learn proper etiquette and safety should be your first prioirty espically if you plan on carrying
+> Always be safe and make sure you are properly trained, taking a course to learn proper etiquette and safety should be your first priority espically if you plan on carrying

 # **REQUIREMENTS**